TRON-Bioinformatics/neofox/docs/source/03_03_usage.md

     from neofox.neofox import NeoFox
    ````
 2. **Create a neoantigen model**
     Create a neoantigen candidate model based on Transcript and Mutation model.
-Initialise each of these models by passing the required information.
-The following shows a dummy example:
+Initialise each of these models by passing the required information:
     ````python
     # model the transcript related to the neoantigen candidate
     transcript = Transcript(assembly="hg19", gene="VCAN", identifier="uc003kii.3")